 Overall, expedited interconnection and improved data communications will serve to increase grid harmonization and resiliency.

-Learn more about CSE’s project work to streamline solar permitting and interconnection processes at the Solar Permitting Hub.
+Learn more about CSE’s project work to streamline solar permitting and interconnection processes by visiting the Solar Energy Evolution and Diffusion Studies page.